 - In fiscal 2012, the Compensation Committee approved a performance equity program, referred to as the performance stock unit program ("PSU program"), which sets forth stretch goals for the Company to achieve.
 Performance Stock Units were tied to the achievement of key stretch goals relating to revenue and profitability to be achieved by the end of fiscal 2013, thereby tying an even greater portion of NEO compensation directly to performance going forward. - In fiscal 2013, the Compensation Committee approved a new performance equity program, referred to as the market stock unit program ("MSU Program"), which uses the Russell 2000 index as a performance benchmark and requires that the Company's total stockholder return exceed that of the Russell 2000 in order for a certain number of shares to be earned by each participating executive, including participating NEOs, on a sliding scale based on how much the Russell 2000 benchmark is exceeded, up to a maximum of 150% of the target number of shares.
 There are two measurement periods, one at the end of fiscal 2014 and another at the end of fiscal 2015, thereby tying an even greater portion of the compensation of participants in the MSU Program directly to performance going forward. - We have reasonable employment agreements.
-Each NEO's employment agreement has a two-year term, competitively reasonable cash benefit levels and double trigger change of control acceleration for equity awards.
-Our CEO's employment agreement also provides for partial equity acceleration in the event of certain terminations of employment apart from a change of control. - We mitigate unnecessary risk.
+Each NEO's employment agreement has competitively reasonable cash benefit levels and double trigger change of control acceleration for equity awards.
+Our former CEO's employment agreement also provided for partial equity acceleration in the event of certain terminations of employment apart from a change of control.
+For the terms of the employment agreement for our new CEO, please refer to the information set forth under "Employment, Change in Control and Severance Arrangements". - We mitigate unnecessary risk.
 We have implemented robust Board and management-level processes to identify risk, and we mitigate undue risk with business controls, including maximum payout levels under our annual incentive award plan, a sales compensation committee and a recoupment (sometimes called a "clawback") policy that applies to both our annual cash incentive and long-term equity incentive programs. - We have strong corporate governance standards.
 Our Compensation Committee uses an independent compensation consultant, and has incorporated compensation analytical tools such as market data, tally sheets and compensation history for each executive officer as part of its annual executive compensation review. - We have adopted stock ownership requirements.
 Our Compensation Committee believes it is important for executives and non-employee directors to hold a minimum amount of our common stock, in order to align their interests with those of our stockholders.
 Consistent with this belief, the Compensation Committee implemented stock ownership guideline policies with stock holding requirements for our executives as follows: - The lesser of 3.0 times base salary or 175,000 shares for our CEO; - The lesser of 1.0 times base salary or 40,000 shares for our CFO, COO, CCO; and - The lesser of 1.0 times base salary or 17,500 shares for our General Counsel.